 Because amyloidosis can affect your heart, kidney, liver and other organs, you benefit from the many specialists on our amyloidosis team, which includes hematologist/oncologists, bone marrow transplant specialists, heart and liver transplant surgeons, cardiologists, kidney specialists, gastroenterologists, and neurologists, We have extensive experience treating amyloidosis and its complications.
 We discuss your care, collect opinions, and offer coordinated treatment recommendations and follow up.

-- Access to promising new therapies.
-You may have access to our ongoing clinical trials in promising new, targeted therapies or other approaches that are not yet available outside of a clinical trial, and are not accessible at most other hospitals.
+You may have access to our ongoing clinical trials which study promising new, targeted therapies or other approaches that are not yet available outside of a clinical trial, and are not accessible at most other hospitals.

 If you need a transplant to treat your amyloidosis, our transplant specialists are among the nation’s best.
 Our heart, liver, stem cell (“bone marrow”) and kidney transplant programs are among the largest in the Southeast.

 If you receive chemotherapy as part of your treatment, our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where you may be able to receive your chemotherapy outdoors.

 Our comprehensive support services are here for you throughout your treatment journey.
 We help minimize the side effects of treatment, and offer support to help you cope with the emotional and psychological effects of diagnosis and treatment.
 You may also utilize our services focusing on nutrition, guided imagery, anxiety control, and meditation.